-Stop using oxaliplatin and check with your doctor right away if you start having cough, shortness of breath, or any problems with breathing.
+Check with your doctor right away if you start having cough, fever, or any problems with breathing.
 These may be signs of a serious lung disease.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.